Ruizennis/Ruizennis/README.md

 # Hello!! ฅ (˵◝ ⩊  ◜˵マ
-## I mainly make cli tools using termux and acode, I also want to learn cybersecurity!
+## I mainly make cli tools using termux and acode, I also want to do cybersecurity or networking in the future!

 ![](http://github-profile-summary-cards.vercel.app/api/cards/stats?username=Ruizennis&theme=github_dark)

 ![](http://github-profile-summary-cards.vercel.app/api/cards/repos-per-language?username=Ruizennis&theme=github_dark)

+> [!WARNING]
+> If you use any of my tools just keep in mind I'm a noob at programming :)

 ### Here are some projects I've worked on organised neatly into sections.